wp-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 1.0.69 =
+* Modifies the labels on Radio and Checkboxes fields.

 = 1.0.68 =
 * Modifies the code of some controls to make the execution more consistent.
 * Defines some filters and actions to allow the integration with third party plugins.